 Get Someone Else to Do It

-Even if you are travelling solo, this shouldn’t stop you from getting someone to take your photo.
+Even if you are traveling solo, this shouldn’t stop you from getting someone to take your photo.

 The thing to be aware of is that the person photographing you might not be a photographer.
 So they may need directing in how or where to capture your photo.